byhoson/byhoson.github.io/index.md

 Before that, I obtained my bachelor's degree at Sogang University.
-I try to get my hands dirty by the sins of real-world systems, with my eyes wide open at the scenes of computational horizons, while sniffing my nose around for the scent of pure structures.
+I try to get my hands dirty by the sins of real-world systems, with my eyes wide open at the scenes of computational horizons, while sniffing my nose around for the scent of abstract nonsense.

 ## Research Interest
 I am interested in compromising beautiful reasoning principles for computational reality.